microsoft/terraform-provider-fabric/docs/data-sources/eventhouse.md

 subcategory: ""
 description: |-
   Get a Fabric Eventhouse.
-  Use this data source to fetch a Eventhouse https://learn.microsoft.com/fabric/real-time-intelligence/eventhouse.
+  Use this data source to fetch an Eventhouse https://learn.microsoft.com/fabric/real-time-intelligence/eventhouse.
   -> This item supports Service Principal authentication.
 ---